Find your nearest store

 Ultimate wood heaters and gas log fires are synonymous with Australian made quality, world-class manufacturing, experience, service, and value.
 When it comes to creating the perfect winter ambience for your home, shed or alfresco area, Ultimate wood heaters have you covered.

-Snuggle indoors in front of a warm, crackling fire during cold months in your Adelaide home with classic and modern wood heaters from Ultimate Wood Heaters.
+Snuggle in front of a warm, crackling fire during winter's cold months in your Adelaide home with classic and modern wood heaters from Ultimate Wood Heaters.

 Using a Wood Heater in Your Adelaide Home

 Adelaide looks and feels beautiful in the winter, with the temperatures dropping to 8°C lows and 16°C highs.
 The chill is enough to cause frost to form in the surrounding Adelaide Hills during the coldest winter mornings.

 In moments like these, it’s nice to cosy up in front of a roaring fire and let the warmth chase away the chill of the season.
 The wood-burning heaters from Ultimate Wood Heaters can get the job done.

 As the biggest wood heater manufacturing company in Australia, we know all about your residential heating needs.
 Below you’ll find all the pertinent information when it comes to choosing and using a wood heater in your Adelaide home.

 Why Do You Need a Wood Heater?

 The weather in Adelaide is pleasant for most of the year.
 But when winter comes rolling around, the temperatures drop low enough for frost to form on the ground and around plants.

 Wood burners are the perfect heating units for places like Adelaide where the cold doesn’t last, but the temperatures drop enough to warrant a cuppa by the fire.
 These heaters are lit up by wood and fire and can heat a room up faster than warm air being circulated through vents.